-If you're taking the February LSAT, you must be stoked!
-Less than 48 hours from now, you can say Goodbye To All That.
+If you’re taking the LSAT in a couple of days, you must be stoked!
+Less than 48 hours from now, you can say goodbye to all those hours of prep.
 Ciao.
 Adieu.
 Auf Wiedersehen.
-But before you turn your LSAT books into bedding for your pet iguana, let's make sure you won't be needing them again anytime soon.
+But before you turn your LSAT books into bedding for your pet iguana, let’s make sure you won’t be needing them again anytime soon.

 So, the next 48 hours must be crucial, right?
 Your last chance to get that final “push,” as it were.

 Well, yes and no. If you’ve already been preparing, it should be fairly obvious, but the LSAT is not the sort of test that can be effectively attacked with last-minute cramming.
 Quite frankly, there is little you can do in the next 48 hours to improve your score.
 But you can do a lot to lower it.
 So, here’s what you should (and, more importantly, should not) do:

 - Sleep.
 Seriously.
 Studies have shown that it’s the most important thing you can do in advance of any cognitive testing.
 While the optimal amount of sleep is unlikely to turn a score of 150 into a 160, lack of sleep can easily do the opposite.
 It happens all the time, so make sure it doesn’t happen to you.

 - Eat well.
 The value of proper nutrition cannot be overstated.
 Read our recommendations as to what to eat the day before, as well as the day of, the test.
 It goes without saying that you should avoid any drinking, partying, or other shenanigans.
 Leave that for Saturday after the test.